 Are you planning a relocation to a new home soon, but have no idea what to do with your sizeable home library?
 Then you should probably take the time to learn some tips on how to pack books for moving or storage.
 Doing so improperly could easily result in your beloved belongings getting damaged.
 But there’s no need to worry!
 To help you avoid that, we’ve put together this handy guide with tips for handling print publications for a relocation.
 Simply follow these steps and you won’t have to worry about a thing.

 - Sort by size.
 Additionally, you may want to sort them by their dimensions, as this will make it easier to fit them into appropriate size boxes.

-Smaller Boxes are Fantastic for Books
+Use Smaller Boxes for Books

 Always use the smallest boxes possible to pack your titles.
 These will be more likely to sustain the weight they carry, as larger boxes could give in at the bottom.
 Alternatively, you might want to use a suitcase for heavier and larger volumes, as they will almost certainly carry the weight of their contents easily.

+How to Protect Paperback Books?
 Use a Lot of Protective Materials

 Before you start filling the box, cover its bottom and all its sides with at least two layers of protective paper.
 If you’re packing more expensive or rare volumes, you might even consider using bubble wrap or cardboard.
 Additionally, add protective layers between every two items for extra padding, especially if they are going to storage first.

-Alternate Between Bound Edges
+When Packing Books for Moving Cross-Country, Alternate Between Bound Edges

+Need some more long-distance relocation tips for taking care of your novel collection?
 When stacking your book collection, either vertically or horizontally, don’t forget to alternate between bound edges.
 This will help protect the contents from moving around or stacking unevenly.
 However, when it comes to paperback issues, you should avoid stacking them bound edge up, as their covers aren’t sturdy enough to keep them in that position for too long, especially when they’re on the moving truck.

 Tips on How to Pack Books for Moving – And How Not To

 Now that you know what the most important things you should do when packing publications are, it is time to move onto things you should absolutely avoid doing.
-Without further ado, here are the most common mistakes people make when packing books for a relocation to a new home.
+Without further ado, here are the most common moving mistakes people make when packing books for a relocation to a new home.
 Keep these tips in mind to make sure your belongings stay intact.

 Not Preparing Books for Storage During Relocation

-Packing Every Single Book
+Packing Every Single Book for Cross-Country Moving

 Being too Quick to Pack